Generic Name: Bethanechol (be THAN e kole)

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If you have any of these health problems: Asthma, bladder problems like bladder blockage, heart disease, low blood pressure, overactive thyroid gland, Parkinson's disease, seizures, slow heartbeat, stomach or bowel problems like bowel block, or ulcer disease.
+- If you have any of these health problems: Asthma, bladder problems like bladder blockage, heart disease, hot flashes, low blood pressure, overactive thyroid gland, Parkinson's disease, seizures, slow heartbeat, stomach or bowel problems like bowel block, or ulcer disease.

 - If you are breast-feeding or plan to breast-feed.